 BC Crane Safety oversees the assessment and certification of mobile crane, boom truck and tower crane operators.
-Within each of these general categories are several classifications based on the design and lifting capacity of the crane.
-Knowing the classification of the crane you intend to operate helps determine your options.
+Within each of these general categories are several crane types and classifications based on the design and lifting capacity of the crane.
+Knowing the crane type you intend to operate helps determine your options.

 Mobile cranes have a steel lattice or a telescoping hydraulic boom.
 Typically, they are mounted on tracks or rubber-tired carriers.
 They are often used on larger construction projects such as bridges, dams and mines.